How to cancel FHA MIP or conventional PMI mortgage insurance

-You have more options to cancel mortgage insurance if you have a conventional loan with PMI.
+You have more options to cancel mortgage insurance if you have a conventional (non-government) loan with PMI.

 You can simply wait for it to drop off.
-By law, conventional PMI is automatically canceled when you reach 78% loan-to-value.
+By law, lenders must cancel conventional PMI when you reach 78% loan-to-value.

-Many home buyers opt for a conventional loan because PMI drops off but FHA MIP typically does not.
+Many home buyers opt for a conventional loan, because PMI drops, while FHA MIP typically does not.